cverluise/patentcity/docs/US_ANNOTATION_GUIDELINES.md

 ##### Specific cases

-- *Format 3:* the format 3 corresponds to a format that is very close the format 3 describes above (see example 1)
+- *Format 3:* the format 3 corresponds to a format that is very close the format 3 describes above.
+See example 1.
-- *Format 4:* the standard case which is structured with a dedicated field named: assignee (example 2)
+- *Format 4:* the standard case which is structured with a dedicated field named: assignee.
+See example 2.
 - *The United States of America:* when the assignee is part of the government, the assignee is referred to as "the United States of America, as represented by XX".
 In such a case, only "the United States of America" should be labeled (example 3) do not tag the representant

 !!! example "Examples"